Gravitational collapse with equation of state: Introduction

 The plan of work is as follows: In section II, we study Einstein field equations for spherically symmetric metric.
 We obtain the function $M(r,v)$ as a class of solutions to the constraint equation that enters through dynamical equations for $p=k \rho$.
-The dynamics of collapse for occurrence of NS/BH phases due to the effect of regular initial data is studied in the subsection II.1.
-The implication of the function $M(r,v)$ on singularity curve is investigated, which corroborate the study of apparent horizon in section III.
-The occurrence of NS/BH phases is investigated for increasing value of the parameter $k$, providing illustration of its behavior in subsections III.1 and III.2.
-The conclusions are specified in section IV.
+The dynamics of collapse for occurrence of NS/BH phases due to the effect of regular initial data is studied in the subsection III.
+To illustrate the end state of collapse, a special case $g(v)=0$ at $r=0$ is considered and it is studied in subsection III.1.
+The nature of radial null geodesic emanating from the singularity is discussed in section IV.
+The occurrence of NS/BH phases is investigated for increasing value of the parameter $k$, and illustration of its behavior in dust collapse is provided in subsection IV.1 and that of radiation collapse in subsection IV.2.
+The implication of the function $M(r,v)$ on singularity curve is investigated, which corroborate the study of apparent horizon in section V. The conclusions are specified in section VI.